 Toolbox in Action

-The toolbox in practice in the context of six regeneration initiatives across Europe
+Explore how participatory meanwhile interventions unfolded in the context of seven regeneration initiatives across Europe & Asia.

 About